shurrey/Blackboard-docsSite/ally/auth.md

 ---
 layout: post
 title: "Authorize and Authenticate in Ally"
-purple-text-title: "Authorize and Authenticate in Ally as a Service"
+purple-text-title: ""
 id: ally-authorization
 categories: Ally
 author: Scott Hurrey
 ---

-## Authorize and Authenticate in Ally as a Service
+# Authorize and Authenticate in Ally as a Service

 Blackboard Ally as a Service relies on JSON web tokens (JWT) to authenticate and authorize incoming REST API calls.
 You can read more about the JWT standard [here](https:////tools.ietf.org/html/rfc7519).